cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 - after pipeline is run, remove all the work files.
 - do the actual analysis.
 - check pylint for right styling of code.
-- as a control in supplemental figure; can do some clustering with feature from the region_props_table.
+- as a control in supplemental figure; can do some clustering with features from the region_props_table.

 ### working test-pipeline
 Working nextflow script: